 Tossing and turning throughout the night doesn’t cut it.
-As humans we spend up to one-third of our lives in a sleep state and it is crucial to our bodies health, mental clarity and performance throughout our lives.
-For light sleepers the most common obstacle faced when trying to stay asleep is their lack of a comfortable and relaxing sleeping environment.
+As humans we spend up to one-third of our lives in a sleep state and it is crucial to our bodies’ health, mental clarity and performance throughout our lives.
+For light sleepers the most common obstacle faced when trying to stay asleep is their lack of a quiet and relaxing sleeping environment.
 Make sure you’re getting the recommended 7-8 hours of sleep by taking the measures necessary to ensure you make the most of your evening rest time.

-Don’t Let Noise or Other Issues Keep You Awake
+Don’t Let Noise Keep You Awake

 - Be aware of the after effects of caffeine, alcohol and sugary confections close to bedtime.